shobanamg/interactive-rating-component/README.md

 ### What I learned

-When I was doing this Project, I have learned how to pass props down from the parent component to  child component, and also I discovered a useful tool called styled components which helped me make my project look better
+When I was doing this Project, I have learned how to pass props down from the parent component to  child component, and also I discovered a useful tool called styled components which helped me to make my project look better
 ```jsx
 <ThankYouImgWrapper>
   <img src={thankYouImg} alt="thankYou" />